acutedeveloper/notification-widget/README.md

 What is this application all about?
 If time allows, support this with a CRUD?

+## Log 31/10/18

+I have used a basic setup to get react included in the project.
+I have used gulp as that is what I am familiar with.
+But after breaking down my component into smaller parts, I can see the advantage of using Webpack.

+What is needed now is to restore the basic functionality via React.

+--

+Basic Functionality added.
+I have understood better in practice how state works and also how to pass data and methods to other components.

+**Next steps**

+[ ] Setting up data request (XHR to dummy Json file)

 ## Log 30/10/18

 Built out the full html structure.
 Created SASS styles.
 Added in some dummy JS functions.

 ## Log 29/10/18